radgrad/docusaurus2/docs/overview/goals.md

 sidebar_label: Goals
 ---

-The fundamental goal of RadGrad is to *improve the undergraduate degree experience*.
-The following subgoals provide details on how we hope to achieve that.
+The fundamental goal of RadGrad is to **improve the undergraduate degree experience**.
+This goal can be reached through progress on a number of subgoals:

 ## Improve degree planning